RGB-CAT/SafeVaultDB-Python/README.md

 ## License
 SafeVaultDB for python is released under the GNU GPL 3 License.

+## Documentation
+You can find the documentation on readthedocs.io https://safevaultdb-python.readthedocs.io/en/latest/

 ## Example
 ```python
 from SafeVaultDB import SafeVault